-To build awareness of leadership training across the agricultural career spectrum we will be supporting the campaign #AgriLeadershipWeek from 17th - 21st May 2021
+To build awareness of leadership training across the agricultural career spectrum we support the campaign #AgriLeadershipWeek which takes place on 15th - 21st May 2023.

 Expectations for the next generation of leaders has never been higher, as the food and farming industry works to feed a growing population with fewer resources and in an environmentally friendly way.
 By providing future leaders with the skills they need, agricultural training courses are key to our industry’s success and resilience.

 Leadership development is a journey, and these skills are honed through all stages of your career.
 To help you choose the right course for your circumstances, we encourage you to visit the CARAS website here and here to learn more about available options.

 In the below series of videos produced by AHDB, leaders within the farming industry share their own experiences of developing their leadership skills through various courses and how they benefited from what they learned along the way.
 Nuffield Farming Scholars Nick Green NSch, Vicky Robinson NSch, and James Peck NSch all contributed.

 There is a reason why most businesses are organised with a “boss” or various layers of authority and leadership – this is the model which produces the most effective and efficient system for generating productivity and profitability.
 Leadership is vital for both in building the strength and power of the organisation and in helping to manage relationships and resources.
 Hear from business owners Di Wastenage and James Peck, on the value agricultural leadership training has brought to their farm business.
 Nick Green from Lye Cross Farm and Vicky Robinson of Natural England, both share how they took the lessons learnt and implemented changes in the business they work for.